AlexQuennelle/RaylibKickstart/README.md

 ## How To Build
 First, ensure you have a C and C++ compiler (clang on Windows, clang or gcc on Linux), as well as cmake and emscripten(for web builds) installed.
+You will also need Make installed for Linux, and Ninja build installed for Windows.

 Optionally, you can also install raylib locally, but cmake will install it for you on a per project basis if you don't.

 > [!NOTE]
 > If you are using an IDE that uses visual studio project files such as